4dn-dcic/fish_omics_format/docs/source/cell.rst

 Traces that belong to an individual Cell.
-Each row in the table corresponds to a different Cell studied in the experiment and is identified by a unique **Cell_ID** that links the data reported in this table with data stored in one of the other tables (i.e., :ref:`core`, :ref:`subcell`, :ref:`mapping`, etc.,).
+Each row in the table corresponds to a different Cell studied in the experiment and is identified by a unique **Cell_ID** that links the data reported in this table with data stored in one of the other tables (e.g., :ref:`core`, :ref:`subcell`, :ref:`mapping`, etc.,).

 Example